rickosborne/cascades/md/01-0-1-cruising-altitude.md

 He inclined his head in thanks and turned to make his way back to his seat.

 A few minutes and a few more questions later and the cart was stocked.
-By the time Terry made it back to me my brain had finished the shift from homework to flight work and I was ready to get service done so we could put people to sleep.
+By the time Terry made it back to me my brain had finished the shift from homework to flight work.
+I was ready to get service done, so we could put people to sleep.

 "What did 18E want?"